linka-cloud/d2vm/README.md

 root@localhost:~#
 ```

-Type `poweroff` to shutdown the vm.
+Type `poweroff` to shut down the vm.

 ### Building a VM Image from a Dockerfile